Unveiling the soul of a Chinese megacity in the Roaring Twenties 2.0…Show us your shoes and we’ll tell you who you are. Or rather, “where” you are.

 Fashion fact #1:

 Fast forward to contemporary China.
-As I was on a flight from Shanghai soaring back into the capital that is Beijing, also the place I call “home,” I wondered… What actually makes up the soul of a mega metropolis like the aforementioned dragons?
-Then I realized… The answer had been in front of me all along: shoes.
+On a flight from Shanghai soaring back into the capital that is Beijing, also the place this author calls “home,” I wondered… What actually makes up the soul of a mega metropolis like the aforementioned dragons?
+Then yours truly had an epiphany… The answer had been in front of me all along: shoes.
 Indeed, footwear.
 We’re talking the sole of a city.
 High heels, Doc Martens, sneakers…

 Here’s a step-by-step guide to the sole of a mega city – the Beijing Boots vs. the Shanghai Stilettos.
 Fashion: there’s a whole lot more to it than meets the eye.

 We kick off with Beijing, nicknamed 帝都 (dì dū or “Imperial City”), home to the military stomp.
 Which brings us to

 In the Qing Dynasty (1644–1911), established by the Manchus who were riding and shooting experts, military boots were adapted for civilian wear and also became part of the uniform for officials.
 Boots came in the two styles of pointed or square-toes, the former being for everyday wear, and the latter for court attendance.
 The soles of these boots were made from 32 layers of cloth and were later used in the making of the cloth shoes worn by the common people, which have since become known as One-Thousand-Layered shoes.
 Now you know.